JustAlternate/nix-intro/Nix.md

 /nix/store/b6gvzjyb2pg0kjfwrjmg1vfhh54ad73z-firefox-33.1/
 ```
 Contains all the build products including binaries, libraries, configurations files...
-Permit the installation of multiple package version and configuration.
+Permit the installation of multiple packages with different versions and configurations.
 Are immutable, isolated and atomic

 ---